ShunyiZhao/SoftWareEandGroupProject/README.md

 ### Communication Protocols
 We use serial communication and MQTT in our project.

-A example of serial communication is shown below:
+An example of serial communication is shown below:

 ![After press button](./Images/M5/afterPressButton.png)